a34729t/SimpleCentral/README.md

 ## Branches

+* master
-* master - simple notifications (single packet) from peripheral
+* simplemsg - simple notifications (single packet) from peripheral
 * chunkmsg - multi-packet notifications from peripheral
-* twitteru - most of the logic is stripped out of the CentralManager and we need to implement it
+* twitteru - most of the logic is stripped out of the CentralManager for learning purposes